 Case Study: Wellbeing and M&S

 Marks & Spencer (M&S) has about 85,000 employees in 53 countries.
-M&S believes wellbeing is an important part in an individual’s life and thus, plays a critical role in an organisational setting as well.
-M&S introduced programmes that were suggested by employees to ensure maximum participation.
-Programmes such as annual weight loss challenge and BIKE 24 charity challenge.
+M&S believes wellbeing is an important part of an individual’s life and thus, plays a critical role in an organizational setting as well.
+M&S introduced programs that were suggested by employees to ensure maximum participation.
+Programs such as the annual weight loss challenge and BIKE 24 charity challenge.
 Around 4 metric tons of weight were lost during the weight loss challenge while improving staff engagement.

 Get Well Together, Get Well Better

-An organisation is as well as the employees who are working for it.
+An organization is as well as the employees who are working for it.
 A culture that promotes the importance of social, psychological, and physical wellbeing ensures better concentration, less absenteeism, and improved social bonds.
-This helps in creating an environment of trust, leading to employees taking further charge of their respective works and making them most productive.
-So, the question is: Is your organisation doing enough to provide the right social, psychological, and physical wellbeing?
+This helps in creating an environment of trust, leading to employees taking further charge of their respective works and making them more productive.
+So, the question is: Is your organization doing enough to provide the right social, psychological, and physical wellbeing?